findavid/movie_franchises/README.md

-# A small project on movie franchises and their gross
+# A small notebook on movie franchises and their gross